rhburrows/reviewr/README.md

 * Re-generate the github url for comparing to the current master
 * Send an email to the requester of the review saying the code has been rejected and to please see the comments on the linked page

+# Limitations

+* Email can only be sent from a Gmail (or Google Apps for my domain) address
+* Only tested with git 1.7.0